ben-lerner/sicp-optimizer/README.md

 ## Installation
 This uses MIT/GNU Scheme, available here: https://www.gnu.org/software/mit-scheme/

+To run a package, open scheme (`scheme` on the command line, or `M-x run-guile` in emacs), and execute `load <package.scm>`.

 ## Design

 ### Architecture

-The optimizer consists of four main parts:
+The optimizer has four main parts:

 1. Constant folding for builtin operations
-2. In-lining constants for the registers `arg1`, `arg2`, `argl`, and `test`
+2. In-line constants for the registers `arg1`, `arg2`, `argl`, and `test`
-3. Removing no-ops, unused labels, and unreachable code
+3. Remove no-ops, unused labels, and unreachable code
-4. Type/value inferencing and branch analysis to help with the above
+4. Type/value inferencing and branch analysis

 ### Runtime

 Each run of the optimizer performs multiple passes on the source code.
 Every pass transforms the code into valid, equivalent instructions.
-The optimizer is run repeatedly until the code reaches a fixed-point.
+The optimizer runs repeatedly until the code reaches a fixed-point.

 ### Passes

-Each pass is numbered, referring to the high level goals above.
+Each pass is numbered, referring to the architecture.

 - [x] Branch analysis (4)
 - [x] Drop unreachable code following gotos (3)